JulianZ-CD/ETF_Price_Monitor/README.md

 3. **Scope**
    - Single user, no authentication required
    - No data persistence (stateless application)
-   - CSV files are well-formed and trusted input
+   - CSV files undergo validation:
+     - Weights must be in range [0, 1]
+     - Weights must sum to 1.0 (±0.5% tolerance)
+     - All symbols must exist in price data

 4. **Technical**
    - Backend and frontend run on separate ports (development mode)